Son Heung-min: Personal life

-Son has dated the K-pop singers Bang Min-ah and Yoo So-young, and is currently single.

 Son used the suspension of football during the COVID-19 pandemic to complete South Korean mandatory military service.
 He was exempted from military service with a gold medal at the Asian Games, but he had to do basic military training regardless of exemption.
 He completed basic training in the Republic of Korea Marine Corps in Jeju in April–May 2020, finishing in the top five of 157 trainees.

-He is also a fan of the video game League of Legends.
+As a South Korean player, Son has suffered racist abuse from fans during games and online.
+He is part of UEFA's Real Scars campaign, which seeks to raise awareness of online abuse and harassment of football players.

+Son opened Son Football Academy in his hometown Chuncheon with his father and his brother, at a cost of £11 million, most of it funded by Son himself.

+On 27 August 2025, Son threw the first pitch for the Major League Baseball team Los Angeles Dodgers to kick-off their game against the Cincinnati Reds.

+Son is godfather to the children of his former Spurs team-mate Ben Davies.

+Philanthropy

 In 2019, Son donated around £100,000 to the victims of the Goseong Fire, which left vast devastation in Goseong County, Gangwon, in his native South Korea.
 In 2020, Son donated £65,000 in aid, to combat the COVID-19 pandemic in South Korea.

-Son opened Son Football Academy in his hometown Chuncheon with his father and his brother, at a cost of £11 million paid mostly by him.